The Failure of Partition and the Case for a United Ireland

 Kieran Allen is Senior Lecturer in Sociology at University College Dublin.
 His books include 1916: Ireland's Revolutionary Tradition (2016) and The Politics of James Connolly (2016).

-'If we don't learn from the past, we are doomed to repeat it', seems more apt about Ireland than anywhere else.
+The phrase 'If we don't learn from the past, we are doomed to repeat it', seems more apt about Ireland than anywhere else.
 To look at Ireland through the prism of class is to see not what might have been but what brightness the future might bring.
-Kieran Allen's new book is Irish history seen anew, from below, bristling with practical lessons for working-class struggle today' - Eamonn McCann, politician, journalist and political activist
+Kieran Allen's new book is Irish history seen anew, from below, bristling with practical lessons for working-class struggle today'- Eamonn McCann, politician, journalist and political activist

 4. Managed Sectarianism